NYUeServ/IDM-IAM-Shibb-Metadata/idpmetadata.md

 ### Third party SP with manual configuration

-With Service Providers that require manual configuration, you need to download (in most cases) just the IdP's signing certificates.
-If your Service Provider encrypts authentication requests you will also need IdP's encryption certificate.
+With Service Providers that require manual configuration, you need to download the new certificate from here:  [New Production Certificate](https://shibboleth.nyu.edu/prodidp.pem)

 We support the following services:
 - Single Sign On using HTTP-POST binding - https://shibboleth.nyu.edu/idp/profile/SAML2/POST/SSO
 - Single Sign On using HTTP-Redirect binding - https://shibboleth.nyu.edu/idp/profile/SAML2/Redirect/SSO **(Preferred)**